 Women’s Cancer Wellness Group is a support group for women diagnosed with any type of cancer who are interested in meeting with peers for discussion, education and support throughout the treatment and recovery process.
 The group meets from 4 to 5 p.m., on the third Thursdays of each month, in the second-floor conference room at 1454 South County Trail, East Greenwich, RI.
 Please contact Susan Garland, LICSW, at 401-444-2584 or Elaine McDonald, LICSW, at 401-444-0058 to confirm the time and place.

 The Young Fight Strong Program is for women 45 years old and younger who are living with, or have survived, breast and/or gynecological cancer.
-Mary Lopresti, DO, developed and heads this program, which provides workshops, lectures, research opportunities, and group discussions on issues relevant to young patients who have breast or gynecological cancers.
+The program provides workshops, lectures, research opportunities, and group discussions on issues relevant to young patients who have breast or gynecological cancers.
 Discussion topics include sexuality, exercise, decreasing risk of cancer, and stress reduction.
 For information, please call 1-844-222-2881 and ask to speak with someone regarding the Young Fight Strong Program.

 Financial and Community Resources

 Temporary Disability Insurance (TDI)/Temporary Caregiver Insurance (TCI) is available through the state of Rhode Island.
 A patient or caregiver must work in Rhode Island to qualify for this benefit, which is financed through employee payroll deductions.
 TDI provides benefit payments to insured Rhode Island workers for unemployment caused by a temporary disability or injury.
 The maximum amount of time individuals can collect TDI benefits is 30 weeks.
 Caregivers receive up to four weeks of benefits to care for a seriously ill child, spouse, domestic partner, parent, parent-in-law or grandparent.